March 15, 2020 (also March 23, 2014 and March 26, 2017, with some variations)

 Nicodemus was an important religious leader.
 Jesus told him “You must be born of water and spirit if you are to enter the Kingdom of God.”
 Here I am, a poor Samaritan woman, yet Jesus talked to me of worshiping God in spirit and truth, and he offered me Living Water.

-Jesus offers living water to each of us, not only for ourselves, but for us to share.
 I can see us offering this living water to all we encounter.
-I can see God transforming the people in our community, turning their pain and despair into streams of healing, restoring, living water – and doing all this through us.
+I can see God transforming the loneliness, pain, and despair in our community into streams of just, restoring, living water – and doing all this through us.

 So, pick up your jar.
 We have water to share.